Lollobar17/Network_Security_Lab/05_gap_analysis/gap_analysis.md

 **MITRE Expected:** T1083 — File and Directory Discovery

 **Description:**
-Three path traversal variants using ../ sequences were tested against the SIEM web application.
-No alerts were generated despite the clearly anomalous URL patterns.
+Three path traversal variants using ../ sequences generated no alerts despite clearly anomalous URL patterns.

 **Root Cause:**
 Same as G-05 — web traffic is not monitored.
-Additionally, no rule exists for detecting directory traversal patterns in HTTP requests.

 **Recommendation:**
 Add a detection rule that flags HTTP requests containing ../ or URL-encoded equivalents.
-This can be implemented as part of the Flask access log parsing improvement from G-05.
+Implement as part of the Flask access log parsing improvement from G-05.

 ---